Oberon00/cpptutorial/proc/types-and-vars.rst

 (whatever bits previously were in the memory area that is now occupied by the variable).

+.. note:: To clear up the terminology here:
+  * You :dfn:`initialize` a variable when you assign a value in the same statement where it is defined.
+  * You :dfn:`assign` a variable by using the ``=`` operator afterwards.
+  * A variable is :dfn:`initialized` both if you have assigned a value to it or really did initialize it.
+Otherwise it is :dfn:`uninitialized`.

 .. _strange things: http://blog.regehr.org/archives/759
 .. _most likely: http://kqueue.org/blog/2012/06/25/more-randomness-or-less/

-Nevertheless, variables can be initialized in other ways than assigning a value to them using ``=``, and leaving out the initial value can be used as a sign to the reader that such an initialization is intended.
-The most prominent example for such an initialization is user input.
+Nevertheless, variables can be “assigned” in other ways than using the assignment operator ``=``, and leaving out the initial value can be used as a sign to the reader that such an assignment is intended.
+The most prominent example for this is user input.

 You may now ask when you should use explicitly typed variables vs. ``auto``.
 I recommend to use explicitly typed variables only when you want a conversion, or